Jorgenssen/bcn/README.md

 * 127.0.0.1:8081
 * 127.0.0.1:8082

+In the same time it is possible to run one node just using `python bcn_api.py`

 To be faster in manipulating with systemctl for these nodes and nginx: *bcn.sh* and its wrapper *bcn* (which is to be added to *$PATH*).

 Feel free to ask any question.